-This constraint essentially says that servers and clients should only know resource URIs, and that's all - there are no dependencies, and any can be developed and replaced independently so long as interface between them is unaltered.
+This constraint essentially says that servers and clients should only know resource URLs, and that's all.
+There are no dependencies.
+Any can be developed and replaced independently so long as interface between them is unaltered.

 This constraint, by definition, means all client-server interactions are stateless.
 Every request is treated as new, with no sessions nor history.
 If the end-user requires a stateful application, then each request from the client then must contain all necessary information to service the request.